 Where CCTV Cameras Fall Short

 CCTV camera systems generally sport a higher price tag than modern smart systems, especially for brand-name models and when an external monitor is required.
 Additionally, as devices more suited for industrial use, users can expect a much more high-effort installation process, particularly in the case of hardwired models (which will typically require professional installation).

 In 2023, though, perhaps the most notable shortcoming of old-school CCTV camera devices is that they simply lack the convenient, intuitive features that connected, smart video systems are known for (more on that in a bit).

 Enter Next-Gen Video Smart Lock Systems

-Video smart lock systems, such as the next-gen all-in-one video doorbell smart lock, Vision Elite, combines features of keyless access smart locks with digital, Wi-Fi-connected doorbell video cameras.
+Video smart lock systems, such as the next-gen all-in-one video doorbell smart lock, Vision Elite, combines features of keyless access smart locks with digital, network-connected doorbell video cameras.
 These video smart locks synergize the benefits of a CCTV camera system and a smart lock into a single seamless, straightforward and long-lasting device.

 Compared to CCTV cameras, video smart locks usually come at a more affordable price and can be installed easily by homeowners.
 If you are using a smart lock from Lockly Vision series, the live streaming will start when any person rings the built-in doorbell on the smart lock.
 Meanwhile, you can also monitor your doorway with live streaming anytime via the Lockly app.
 Live footage will be stored locally on an SD card where they stay private and secure.
 Furthermore, auto-recording will be activated whenever motion is detected with alerts sent to your smartphone if you are having the latest Vision Elite video doorbell smart lock.